jassary08/ScImpactPredict/README.md

 ### NAIPv2
-Check `NAIP/v2_resource/shell/fine-tune.sh` and modify depend on your situation.
+Check `NAIP/v2_resource/shell/fine-tune.sh` and modify it according to your setup.

 ## 🛠️ Free Support for Academic Use